-In this tutorial, we are going to Create a Table of Contents in WordPress without plugin.
-With the latest WordPress update, many of us have migrated from Classic Editor to Gutenberg Editor. so, we are going to try to create TOC on Block Editor.
+In this tutorial, we will Create a Table of Contents in WordPress without plugin.
+With the latest WordPress update, many of us have migrated from the Classic Editor to the Gutenberg Editor.
+So, we are going to try to create a TOC on the Block Editor.

 Furthermore, in this guide, you will learn more about